 Then, in a strange reality television show moment, he released the results of a physical on the “Dr. Oz” show.
-The host Dr. Mehmet Oz, was called out last year for being a being a “charlatan” and a “quack” by a group of top doctors from around the country.
+The host Dr. Mehmet Oz, was called out last year for being a “charlatan” and “quack” by a group of top doctors from around the country.

 Trump has credited his “family genes” for his supposedly “excellent” health, but what he’s failed to disclose is his family history of the debilitating mental disease that struck his father Fred Trump.

-In April, Trump’s incoherent answers and his seeming inability to remember even basic facts, sparked a slew of stories about his mental capacity and whether he was “unwell,” as as online culture Web site Salon stated it.
+In April, Trump’s incoherent answers and his seeming inability to remember even basic facts sparked a slew of stories about his mental capacity and whether he was “unwell,” as online culture Web site, Salon, stated it.

 During a primary campaign stop in Pittsburgh, he gushed: “How’s Joe Paterno?
 We gonna bring that back?
 Right?
 How about that—how about that whole deal?”